Human Anaplasmosis (HA)

 Human anaplasmosis information.
 Including transmission, prevention, common signs and symptoms, diagnosis, and treatment.

-Charts, graphs, and statistics for human anaplasmosis in Minnesota.
+Charts, graphs, and statistics for human anaplasmosis in Minnesota and the United States.

 - Information for Health Professionals on Human Anaplasmosis